 Community Leaders Council: The Community Leaders Council consists of the members who have been identified as leaders within each existing CPNP Community.
 The council exists to formalize the role of the community leader, to provide consistency between the communities, to share ideas between leaders, and to promote commitment to the goals of the community initiative.

 Government Affairs Committee: This committee is responsible for providing advice and supporting justifications on policy activities as broad representatives of the membership.
 The committee will work to recommend organizational policy positions that benefit members and to ensure advocacy efforts do not disadvantage or harm any particular subgroups in the membership.

 Interprofessional Advisory Council: The Interprofessional Advisory Council helps to identify opportunities for and obstacles to the integration of psychiatric pharmacists to provide comprehensive medication management as part of the treatment team.

 Medication Fact Sheet Editorial Board: The Medication Fact Sheet Editorial Board authors and revises the medication fact sheets that appear on the NAMI website.

-Mental Health Clinician Editorial Board: The Mental Health Clinician Editorial Board creates and promotes the monthly Mental Health Clinician electronic journal for CPNP members.
-Thematic content brings timely and relevant information to neuropsychiatric health care professionals.
+Mental Health Clinician Editorial Board: The Mental Health Clinician Editorial Board creates and promotes the Mental Health Clinician.
+The MHC is a bimonthly, peer-reviewed, PubMed-indexed electronic journal focused on presenting timely and relevant information for mental health care professionals.

 Nominations Council: The Board appoints a Nominating Council to nominate candidates for vacating officer positions on the CPNP Board of Directors and for the Judith J. Saklad Memorial Award.
 The Nominating Committee consists of the three most immediate past presidents and two senior members of CPNP as approved by the Board of Directors.